cshadx/odin-recipes/README.md

 # odin-recipes
-Website for the "recipe project" of The Odin Project
+My "recipe project" - a website solely in HTML made for The Odin Project

 Four webpages: an index, and one for each of the three recipes (chicken tikka shawarma, the greatest burger and sauce, and spicy onion rings)